DynamXInc/BasicsAddon/README.md

 - Klaxon and siren
 - Fuel tank
 - Immatriculation plates
-- Speed display on the vehicle
+- Speed, gear and speed limit display on the vehicle
+- Needle

 ### How to add modules: